Default S3 method

 G-computation Bayesian statistics

-Using Stan, compute marginal log-odds ratio for A vs C for each MCMC sample by transforming from probability to linear predictor scale.
+Using Stan, compute marginal relative effects for IPD comparator "A" vs reference "C" treatment arms for each MCMC sample by transforming from probability to linear predictor scale.

 Examples